sebkln/content_slug/Documentation/Editor/Index.rst

    be automatically appended with increasing numbering when saving.

-   If you write a non-supported character in the URL anchor field, it will be **replaced** when you save the content element.
+   If you write a non-supported character in the URL anchor field, it will be **replaced** when you leave the field or save the content element.

 .. tip::

    For your convenience, you can e.g. fill the URL anchor field with *"Learn all about Product X"*.

-   When you save the content element, it will be converted to *"learn-all-about-product-x"*.
+   When you leave the field or save the content element, it will be converted to *"learn-all-about-product-x"*.

 **The following characters are allowed in this field:**